 - crib bedding, including bumpers and blankets

-- Do not use any infant positioners --- they could harm your baby.
+- Do not use infant positioners --- they could harm your baby.
+These free-standing devices are placed in the crib or bassinet and are intended to hold an infant on their side or back while sleeping.
 The most common types of sleep positioners feature bolsters attached to each side of a thin mat and wedges to elevate the baby’s head.
-The sleep positioners are intended to keep a baby in a desired position while sleeping Using a device to hold an infant in a particular position poses a serious suffocation risk and is unnecessary.

 - The FDA is aware of infant deaths from these products over the years.
 Infants may suffocate after rolling from a side to stomach position or after being placed on their sides in the positioning product.
 Even if placed properly on their backs, infants may scoot up or downward on the positioning device, and may become entrapped in the product or between the positioning device and the crib, play yard, sleep mat or bassinet.